firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

 # Get started using SQL

 You can also use the SQL to create a database and engine, and load data.
-If you use the SQL workspace, you can customize your workflow to handle more unique workflows than with the **Load data** wizard, including loading data in TSV, Avro, JSON Lines or Orc formats.
+If you use the **Develop Workspace** inside the **Firebolt Workspace**, you can customize your workflow to handle more unique workflows than with the **Load data** wizard, including loading data in TSV, Avro, JSON Lines or Orc formats.

 The following sections will guide you through a simple workflow to register, create a database and engine, load and query data, learn how to optimize your flow, and clean up resources as shown in the following diagram:
 <BR>